-Oozing French colonial elegance with a stunning Khmer twist, and surrounded by lush gardens, endless stone paths, wooden bridges and lotus strewn lakes, the five-star Sofitel Angkor Phokeethra Golf & Spa Resort is not only one of Siem Reap’s most beautiful resorts, but quite possibly its most family friendly.
+Oozing French colonial elegance with a stunning Khmer twist, and surrounded by lush gardens, endless stone paths, wooden bridges and lotus strewn lakes, the five-star Sofitel Angkor Phokeethra Golf & Spa Resort is not only one of Siem Reap’s most beautiful resorts, but quite possibly its most family friendly and ideally located for touring Siem Reap with kids.

 From the moment we enter the resort’s high-ceilinged lobby, the welcome is so warm we feel like rock stars.